sidramesh2018/calc/docs/frontend.md

 ### Data explorer

-The data explorer is a [React][https://reactjs.org/]-based app that uses [Redux][https://redux.js.org/] for data flow and state management.
+The data explorer is a [React][]-based app that uses [Redux][] for data flow and state management.
 It's located in[frontend/source/js/data-explorer](../frontend/source/js/data-explorer/).

 #### Testing

-The data explorer's test suite uses [Jest][https://facebook.github.io/jest/], and the tests are located in [frontend/source/js/data-explorer/tests](../frontend/source/js/data-explorer/tests/).
+The data explorer's test suite uses [Jest][], and the tests are located in [frontend/source/js/data-explorer/tests](../frontend/source/js/data-explorer/tests/).

 To run all the tests, run: